paulis-reece/Programming_II_Experience/in-class/ex0220/git_exercise.md

     > ls -al
 ```
 Write your observation here.
+- the total decreased by one from 21 to 20 and deleted this line : drwxr-xr-x 2 reklre nogroup 2 Feb 20 21:36
 ```
 1. Take a look at the .git directory.
     > ls -al .git